 Remember to cite LawCareers.Net on your application form if you apply to Leigh Day.

 Successful applicants must demonstrate a genuine passion for working with a leading specialist claimant law firm and about providing access to justice for all.
 We are looking for future solicitors and partners who can passionately take forward our ground-breaking claimant work.
 They must have excellent written and verbal communication skills along with the ability to manage tasks in an assertive, efficient and timely manner.

 We open the application process around February/March.
 Unfortunately we are not able to accept applications before that.
 For more information visit www.leighday.co.uk/careers/training-contracts.

-Shortlisted candidates are invited for a written assessment, pschometric test and a panel interview with partners.
+Shortlisted candidates are invited for a written and pschometric assessment followed by a panel interview with partners.

 Firm description and career prospects

 A training contract with Leigh Day is your opportunity to work with some of the country’s best legal minds and seek justice for all.
 Leigh Day specialises in accident and personal injury, employment, human rights, consumer law, clinical negligence, and multi-party actions both nationally and internationally.
 The Leigh Day ethos remains the same as when the firm was set up in 1987, to make justice available to all, not just the rich and powerful.

 Over the last 30 years we have been involved in ground-breaking cases against multinational corporations and government authorities and bodies.
 We have won The Lawyer – Litigation Team of the Year award, The Employment Team of the Year Award, the 'Liberty/JUSTICE' Human Rights lawyer of the year award, a host of other accolades and awards and ranked annually in the top tiers of both Chambers and Legal 500 client guides.
 We have represented national and international individuals and communities with often complex personal injury or human rights cases.
 To learn more visit about us.